UN warns on mobile cybersecurity bugs in bid to prevent attacks

 "We have been able to consider the implications and provide guidance to those network operators and SIM vendors that may be impacted," said GSMA spokeswoman Claire Cranton.

-Nicole Smith, a spokeswoman for Gemalto NV (GTO.AS), the world's biggest maker of SIM cards, said her company supported GSMA's response.
+Nicole Smith, a spokeswoman for Gemalto NV, the world's biggest maker of SIM cards, said her company supported GSMA's response.

 "Our policy is to refrain from commenting on details relating to our customers' operations," she said.